-The table below does not provide a full list of all provisions in the House-passed or Senate version of the legislation, but rather highlights those with the most potential impact to members, providers and the state budget.
-Further, we expect to see the Senate version of the bill evolve over the coming weeks before its passage, particularly given the potential impact of the Senate's Byrd Rule.
-Once the Senate passes its version of the reconciliation bill, the two chambers will have to reconcile the differences between their bills, prior to taking final votes and sending the finalized package to the President for signature.
+The table below does not provide a full list of all provisions in the Senate version of the legislation, but rather highlights those with the most potential impact to members, providers and the state budget.
 Additionally, many of the fraud, waste and abuse provisions included in the bill are best practices that Colorado already employs within our Medicaid program.
 We have a fact sheet available on this topic.
 Additional resources can be found on our website.

-Provision Policy Member Impact Colorado Impact Broader Economic Considerations 1 Establish Medicaid Work Requirements Affordable Care Act (ACA) Medicaid Expansion Population (House Section 44141/ Senate Section 71124) Beginning Dec.
+Provision Policy Member Impact Colorado Impact Broader Economic Considerations 1 Establish Medicaid Work Requirements Affordable Care Act (ACA) Medicaid Expansion Population (House Section 44141/ Senate Section 71119) Beginning Dec.
 31, 2026, states would be required to implement work requirements for the expansion population.
-Members ages 19-64, who do not meet certain exceptions, would be required to attest to conducting 80 hours per month of community engagement (work, The current CO expansion population is 377,019 members - some could be subject to exceptions to the requirement.
-Verifying if an individual is subject to an exception and if not, documenting they have met the requirement, will drive administrative costs for members, employers and the Assuming similar administrative costs as Arkansas of \$152/enrollee, Colorado's administrative costs could total more than \$57 million.
+Members ages 19-64, who do not meet certain exceptions, would be required to attest to conducting 80 hours per month of community engagement (work, community service or work The current CO expansion population is 377,019 members - some could be subject to exceptions to the requirement.
+Verifying if an individual is subject to an exception and if not, documenting they have met the requirement, will drive administrative costs for members, employers and the state.
+Assuming similar administrative costs as Arkansas of \$152/enrollee, Colorado's administrative costs could total more than \$57 million.
 Given Colorado's state supervised, county administered model, implementation of this new requirement would have additional administrative costs to consider.
 HCPF's fact sheet includes more detail.
-CBO provided an estimation of \$344 billion reduction in federal spending over 10 years nationally based on a start date of Dec.
+More precise implementation costs CBO provided an estimation of \$344 billion reduction in federal spending over 10 years nationally based on a start date of Dec.
 31, 2026.
 Increased uninsured rate drives increased uncompensated care for health care providers.
-Rural hospitals, clinics and others with reduced Medicaid
+Rural hospitals, clinics and others with reduced Medicaid reimbursement may have to lay off staff, reduce services, close, etc.